APiercey/mylalang/readme.md

 => Final value is 483
 ```

-### Aliasing
+## Aliasing
-Because functions are actually values, it is possible to bind a named value to _another_ name.
-The is useful to alias functions.
+Because all types - including functions - are just values, it is possible to bind a name to _another_ name using `def`.

 ```clojure
 (def hey (fn [] (inspect "Hey")))